phunghx/robotics/Project 2 - RoboND-Pick-and-Place/writeup_carldgosselin.md

 4->5 | 0 | 0 | 0 | 0
 5->6 | 0 | 0 | 0 | 0
 6->EE | 0 | 0 | 0 | 0

+In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.